 Eligibility: All full-time faculty may apply for categories 1, 2, 3 below.

 - Collaborative working groups.
 This involves proposals to help establish working groups/labs addressing global questions.
 Proposals should involve three or more colleagues from two or more disciplines.
 It is especially desirable for collaboration to involve work across school or unit lines.

 - Intellectual gatherings.
 These may involve symposia, conferences, seminar series, or invitations aiming to address a particular intellectual challenge in novel ways and which may be the point of departure for establishing a more durable institutional presence.
 The Center is not inclined to fund conferences that are routine field or professional gatherings.

 - Individual faculty research.
 The Center encourages applications for individual research with a global emphasis for up to $2,500.

 - If you can think of something we have not that would advance CGII’s mission, we welcome the idea.
 Please be in touch with Brian Owensby (director) if you'd like to discuss an idea.

 How to apply: Proposals should be a single document not exceeding three pages (excluding CVs), and should include the following:

-- proposed activity and its research/inquiry significance
+Proposed activity and research/inquiry significance.

 Statement of IRB status.